snorristurluson/snorristurluson.github.io/_posts/2017-11-17-WaitingForAnAnswer.md

 ---
-title: Large Scale Ambitions
+title: Waiting For An Answer
-tags: elixir go c++ json exsim
+tags: elixir exsim
 ---
 I want to describe my first iteration of **exsim**, the core server for the large scale simulation I described in my last